 AI-powered content suggestion

-Look for AI-powered content suggestion for knowledge management in these tools:
+Look for AI-powered content suggestions for knowledge management in these tools:

 Project management & collaboration tools

-For very small businesses and startups where everyone works in the same couple of tools, having a single project management or collaboration tool with document management storage can work as a quick and easy knowledge management system.
+For very small businesses and startups where everyone works with the same limited set of tools, having a single project management or collaboration tool with document management storage can work as an effective knowledge management system.
 Make a project for company documentation, share it with all users, and place all process documentation, policy notes, and company-wide memos there.

-These project management and team collaboration tools work well for knowledge management:
+These project management and team collaboration tools work well for organizational knowledge management:

-Wikis are pretty much websites that act as a small library of documents.
+Wikis are websites that act as a small library of documents.
 These can either be accessed via a browser or through a company intranet.
-The best-known public wiki out there is Wikipedia, but you can also make a smaller version that acts as a private wiki just for your company’s knowledge.
-There are several free and paid wiki companies out there that host your wiki on their servers will help you build your site, or you can use some other, less conventional methods like building a website where all of your documentation lives.
+The best-known public wiki out there is Wikipedia, but you can also make a smaller version that acts as a private wiki just for your company’s information.

 - MediaWiki (used by Wikipedia)